 With May the 4th, aka Star Wars Day, just around the corner, I thought it would be fun to make a Star Wars themed scavenger hunt for my Star Wars loving 7-year-old.
 I’m guessing it’ll be one of his new favorite Star Wars Day party ideas!

 And let’s be honest, for my Star Wars loving husband as well.
 I honestly think he’ll get just as much of a kick out of this Star Wars scavenger hunt as my son with the way I made the clues.
+He might like it even more than these Star Wars trivia questions!

 Unlike some of my other scavenger hunt ideas where I just came up with random clues and ideas, these ones use popular Star Wars quotes and characters throughout the clues.